Docs / mailbridge / Overview

 EmailResponse

 The design goal is zero lock-in.
-If you decide to switch from SendGrid to Amazon SES six months from now because of pricing, deliverability, or features — you update one line of configuration.
+If you decide to switch from SendGrid to Amazon SES six months from now — you update one line of configuration.
 Your send logic, template calls, bulk sending, and error handling all stay exactly as they are.